nd1012/LSC/README.md

 The `LSC` method gets 3 parameters:

 1. (optional) A unique name of the cache (will be used as `localStorage` key) (default: current domain)
-2. (optional) The current page version number (increase the version number, if you want all browser caches to update) (default: todays date)
+2. (optional) The current page version number (increase the version number, if you want all browser caches to update) (default: current Unix timestamp)
 3. (optional) If URIs from links on the page to your domain should be pre-fetched (default: `false`)

 On page load LSC will dispatch the `navigate` event on the `LSC.events` object.